Add a JFrog CLI Server Configuration

 Interactive Add

-The CLI walks you through URL and authentication choices.
-No flags are required unless you want to name the server explicitly.
+The JFrog CLI walks you through URL and authentication choices.
+You do not need flags unless you want to name the server explicitly.

 To add a server interactively: